-Why are pop music stans so obsessed with metrics?
+Why are pop music stans always fighting about sales figures?

 Pure sales, first week streams, platinum eligibility – stanning is a numbers game.